-Note: This document contains side effect information about betamethasone.
-Some of the dosage forms listed on this page may not apply to the brand name Celestone.
+Note: This page contains information about the side effects of betamethasone.
+Some of the dosage forms included on this document may not apply to the brand name Celestone.

-Some side effects of Celestone may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Celestone may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to betamethasone: oral solution, parenteral suspension for injection